What Causes Lung Cancer?

 Stages of Lung Cancer

-There are four primary stages of lung cancer.
+There are four primary stages.
 While there is some variation depending on the type and subtype, oncologists generally use stages 1, stage 2, stage 3, and stage 4 to determine how far the disease has spread and what treatments would work best.
 The staging process only occurs after a patient receives a positive diagnosis (i.e. test results indicate the presence of cancer).

 Typically, oncologists and doctors use the TNM classification system: